- Year 7: French.

 A growing proportion of boys take a language at university, particularly combined with another subject (for example, Law and Politics).

-One of our most notable alumni is Eddie Butler.
-Former rugby international, now historian and commentator for the BBC, he read French and Spanish in Cambridge.
+One of our most notable alumni was the late Eddie Butler.
+Former rugby international, now historian and commentator for the BBC, Eddie read French and Spanish in Cambridge.